 If you think the seal-shape Web 2.0 badges is too commonly used throughout the internet, here’s something for a change – the rounded flip-back badge.
 It is not as widely adapted as the seal shape badge but definitely cool.
-Full tutorial after jump.
+Check out this tutorial.

 Go to Photoshop, create a new document at the size of 450 x 300 pixels.
 Start off with a dark background (#393939).
 Create a new layer, draw a circle (#a1b86e) in the middle.